weka/sedemotools/README.md

 There are scripts to run the following demos:

-1. Demonstrate encyrption using Hashicorp Vault
+1. Demonstrate encryption using Hashicorp Vault
 2. Demonstrate the CSI driver using K3S
 3. Demonstrate Local WEKA Home